Loading...

 So far, the city reports approximately $2 million in unpaid and delinquent fines from red-light traffic cameras.
 To top it off, those who have their utilities removed will have to pay a $48 fee to re-establish services once the red-light traffic-camera fines have been paid.

 Red-light traffic-camera violations cost $100 per violation, and a $25 default fee is added when the citation is not paid within 35 days.
-Read full story

 Red Light Cameras are watching drivers at 28 different intersections around Rochester.
 Originally, the city only planned for cameras to be at 22 intersections.
 Each ticket carries a fine of $50.
 They have issued about 53,000 tickets since October of 2010.
 After paying the Arizona company that installs and maintains the cameras, the net revenue recorded for the city was about $600,000 over that time.
 Double that for a full year and you have over $1M in revenue.

-Mayor Rahm Emanuel’s speed camera ordinance, the ordinance passed with a 35-14 vote at this morning’s Chicago City Council meeting.
+Mayor Rahm Emanuel’s speed camera ordinance, ordinance passed with a 35-14 vote at this morning’s Chicago City Council meeting.
 City Hall promises a slow start for speed cameras to be implemented near parks, schools.
 Speeders caught going 6 to 10 miles over the limit will get a $35 ticket.
 The fine jumps to $100 for drivers going 11 miles over the limit.
-This fine is similar to Chicago's current fine of $100 for red light running violations.
+This fine is similar to Chicago's current fine of $100 for red-light running violations.

 Here is the PR video Chicago is using to promote the new program.